ucsb-cs156/w22/_lectures/lect18.md

 * Converting cards to issues
 * Adding acceptance criteria

+If I just turned you loose on the assignment now, it would be:
+* Too big
+* Too vague

+And it would miss the point of the assignment, which is to be a *gentle* introduction to the backend.

 I am going through the various React tasks for team02 to ensure that
 * The amount of work is reasonable
 * There are enough resources so that the work you need to do is reasonably clear